Inside Out 2: Box office

 Inside Out 2 grossed $653 million in the United States and Canada, and $1.046 billion in other territories, for a worldwide total of $1.699 billion.
 Deadline Hollywood calculated the film's net profit as $650 million, accounting for production budgets, marketing, talent participations and other costs; box office grosses, television and streaming, and home media revenues, placing Inside Out 2 first on their list of most profitable films of 2024.

 On a budget of $200 million, Inside Out 2 was initially projected to gross $80–90 million in its domestic opening weekend.
 The sub-$100 million industry projections were partially due to the notion that general audiences remained hesitant to return to theaters, given the direct-to-streaming releases of the Pixar films Soul (2020), Luca (2021), and Turning Red (2022) on Disney+, the underperformance of Pixar's Lightyear at the box office in 2022, and the lackluster box office results of several films in 2024.
 After making $63.6 million on its first day, including an estimated $13 million from Thursday night previews, projections were raised to $140–150 million for the weekend.
-It ended up grossing $154.2 million in the United States and Canada from 4,440 theaters and an estimated $140 million from 38 international markets, for a worldwide debut of $294.2 million, the highest in Pixar history.
+It ended up grossing $154.2 million in the United States and Canada from 4,440 theaters and an estimated $140 million from 38 international markets, for a worldwide debut of $294.2 million, the highest in Pixar history before being overtaken by Toy Story 5 in 2026.